EwanStubbefield-Allen/fs-journal/notes/12-sql.md

     ON tab.id = tab2.id --> Matches rows that share same values
     LEFT JOIN table_name_3 tab3 ON tab3.id = tab.id --> Left join shows tab even when no tab3 is associated
-    GROUP BY tab.id --> Groups table that has many tab.id's WHERE conditional --> Returns row where conditional is true LIMIT 2 OFFSET 1; --> Gets only specified amount offset by amount
+    GROUP BY tab.id --> Groups table that has many tab.id's ORDER BY tab.value ASC/DESC --> Sorts list of results either by ascending or descending order WHERE conditional --> Returns row where conditional is true LIMIT 2 OFFSET 1; --> Gets only specified amount offset by amount